-- (f) Regardless of the type of modification applied for, all modifications to an approved Official Development Plan for the Mixed or Single Use District shall be reviewed by the CityEngineer in accordance with the applicable provisions of Chapter 14.13 of the Lakewood Municipal Code to determine if the modification necessitates the dedication and/or construction of public improvements by the applicant. - (10) Phasing of Mixed or Single Use Developments.
-(As amended by 0-81-108.)
-(As amended by 0-85-79.) - (a) Based upon both development and planning considerations, it may be desirable to develop property in several phases.
-Accordingly, the applicant for rezoning may elect to apply for development in any number of phases, setting forth the sequence of the phases and the information, plans, regulations, and stipulations to be submitted with each phase in the application; provided, however, that the proposed uses, use patterns and the proposed intensity and density of such uses and use patterns will be the factors determined at the time of approval of the first phase, along with the factors listed in Article 17-5-21 of this Ordinance which the Planning Commission determines to be necessary to the consideration of the rezoning application.
-The intensity and density of use may be set within upper and lower limits thereof as set by the Planning Commission. - (b) The Planning Commission shall consider the request of the applicant for rezoning to the Mixed or Single Use Zone District simultaneously with the consideration of the first phase proposal, as set forth in the application.
-If the proposed uses, use patterns and the intensity and density of such uses and use patterns are approved by the Planning Commission, or if the proposed uses, use patterns, and the intensity and density of such uses are approved by the Planning Commission with amendments, and if the Planning Commission shall determine that the application for rezoning is in accordance with the standards and policies set forth in Section 31-23-303, C.R.S.
-1973, as amended, the Comprehensive Development Plan of the City of Lakewood, and other articulated policies of the Planning Commission, the land may be rezoned to the Mixed or Single Use Zone District.
+(f) Regardless of the type of modification applied for, all modifications to an approved Official Development Plan for the Planned Development Zone District shall be reviewed by the City Engineer in accordance with the applicable provisions of Chapter 14.13 of the Lakewood Municipal Code to determine if the modification necessitates the dedication and/or construction of public improvements by the applicant.

+(9) Phasing of Planned Development.
+(As amended by 0-81-108 and 0-85-79.)

+- (a) Based upon both development and planning considerations, it may be desirable to develop property in several phases.
+Accordingly, the applicant for rezoning may elect to apply for development in any number of phases, setting forth the sequence of the phases and the information, plans, regulations, and stipulations to be submitted with each phase in the application; provided, however, that the proposed uses, use patterns and the proposed intensity and density of such uses and use patterns will be the factors determined at the time of approval of the first phase, along with the factors listed in Section 17-5-24 of this Ordinance which the Planning Commission determines to be necessary to the consideration of the rezoning application.
+The intensity and density of use may be set within upper and lower limits thereof as set by the Planning Commission. - (b) The Planning Commission shall consider the request of the applicant for rezoning to the Planned Development Zone District simultaneously with the consideration of the first phase proposal, as set forth in the application.
+If the proposed uses, use patterns and the intensity and density of such uses and use patterns are approved by the Planning Commission, or if the proposed uses, use pattern, and the intensity and density of such uses are approved by the Planning Commission with amendments, and if the Planning Commission shall determine that the application for rezoning is in accordance with the standards and policies set forth in Section 31-23-303, Colorado Revised Statutes 1973, as amended, the Comprehensive Plan of the City of Lakewood, and other articulated policies of the

+Planning Commission, the land may be rezoned to the Planned Development Zone District.